Sadman-Rahman135/AgroAI_Megamind/README.md

-## My Awesome Realtime Weather, AI Assistant, and Reminder App
+## My Awesome Realtime Weather Update, AI Assistant, and Reminder App

 **Brief Description:**
 * A powerful app that combines real-time weather updates, a helpful ChatGPT-powered assistant, and customizable reminders to keep you informed and organized.